artemis15/sp/Medium Labs/Lab3.md

 	//abort if registration already exists
 	if (registrationExists(email)) {
-		data.message = gs.getMessage("There is already a pending registration request for that email address.
-		Please pick another one or reset your password via the 'Login' form.");
+		data.message = gs.getMessage("There is already a pending registration request for that email address.Please pick another one or reset your password via the 'Login' form.");
 		data.status = "error";
 		isNoDuplicate = false;
 	}